 The Group's operations focus on developing and selling lots of land and built-form product.
-At 31 December 2020, the Group had no unconditional contracts for sale outstanding (31 December 2019: nil), awaiting settlement which under the accounting policies referred to in Note 6 is not recognised until settlement.
-The Group also had exposure to credit risk through its investments in the Auburn and Pymble Projects.
-The Group has managed the credit risk in respect to the Pymble Projects through obtaining a secured personal guarantee from the sole director of LFD and a secured mortgage over the land pertaining to the Auburn project.
+At 31 December 2021, the Group had no unconditional contracts for sale outstanding (31 December 2020: nil), awaiting settlement which under the accounting policies referred to in Note 6 is not recognised until settlement.
+The Group also had exposure to credit risk through its investments in the Auburn Square, Cascade Gardens and The Peninsula, Hope Island projects.
+The Group has managed the credit risk in respect to the Cascade Garden, Pymble Project through obtaining a secured personal guarantee from the sole director of LFD and a secured mortgage over the land pertaining to the Auburn Square and The Hope Island projects.